 Does merch help your campaign?

 - Turns supporters into walking billboards.
-With the right design, your campaign merch will be eye-catching and recognizable.
+With the right design, your campaign merchandise will be eye-catching and recognizable.

 - Builds community among your supporters.
-Most of your volunteers and grassroots donors aren’t paying top dollar for fundraising events, but both groups are still an invaluable part of your team.
-Political merch is a great way to seek low-dollar donations and reward volunteers by acknowledging their support and hard work.
+Most of your volunteers and grassroots donors aren’t paying top dollar for fundraising events, but both groups are still invaluable to your team.
+Political merch and promotional products are a great way to seek low-dollar donations and reward volunteers by acknowledging their support and hard work to keep them committed through Election Day.

 How should your campaign design its political merch?